-EXCERPTS of USD #384 Regular Board of Education Meeting: A Regular Board of Education meeting for USD #384 Blue Valley was held on October 12, 2020 at 7:00 p.m. in the Board Room.
-Members present were Mitch Innes, Stephen Corkill, Reo Shultz, Jason Hartman, Ginger Blaske, and Amy Cassel.
+EXCERPTS of USD #384 Regular Board of Education Meeting: A Regular Board of Education meeting for USD #384 Blue Valley was held on October 11, 2021, at 6:00 p.m. in the Board Room.
+Members present were Mitch Innes, Reo Shultz, Jason Hartman, and Ginger Blaske.
 Administration present was John Cox, Superintendent and Melody Pfaff, Board Clerk.

-CALL TO ORDER: President, Mitch Innes called the meeting to order at 7:00 p.m.
+CALL TO ORDER: President, Mitch Innes called the meeting to order at 6:00 p.m.

 PLEDGE OF ALLEGIANCE: Board and guests recited the Pledge of Allegiance.

 WELCOME GUESTS: President, Mitch Innes welcomed our guests.